Aerijo/snippets-plus/README.md

   - Mark a checkpoint somehow?
   - Already can detect when undo / redo occurs
 - Allow snippets to contain other snippets directly, such that they resolve as if the snippet body was inserted in place
+- Allow expansion of snippets within snippets
+  - Just need to add them to the groups and locations list
 - Handle cursor coalescing when multiple instances are on the same point (e.g., `$1$1`, `$1$2$1`)

 ### Testing